Pembrokeshire Walk 11 ~ Angle Peninsula & Freshwater West

 The Rocket Cart House, Angle

-We took a lunch stop at an old historic pub dating from the 16th century, The Old Point House Inn, enjoying a drink and taking in the view from the garden overlooking Angle bay. *see update below
+Continuing around the bay we reach The Old Point House Inn and we enjoyed a drink here, taking in the view from the beer garden overlooking Angle bay.

 F234E2E9-2828-4FB4-B3EA-7077DBAF97B2